Coffee Chocolate Chip Cookies – A soft and chewy chocolate chip cookie filled with hints of coffee and bits of buttery toffee.

 I’m teaming up with my friends at Bob’s Red Mill to bring you these delectable cookies and a look into a special care package that I’ve put together for my kids’ teachers.
 I wanted to show our teachers how much we appreciate them with something extra special.
-I put together a gift basket filled with school supplies, personal items, and homemade Coffee Toffee Chocolate Chip Cookies.
+I put together a gift basket filled with school supplies, personal items, these homemade Toffee Cookies, and Toffee Bars.

 What better way to show that you care than with homemade cookies?!

 At Bob’s Red Mill, they believe baking for others is one of the surest signs to show how much you care.
 And I couldn’t agree more!